 Ed Levin is open to pilots of all levels (From students to H/P 5) according to the criteria described in the Ed Levin Site Procedures document.
-There are significant requirements to fly Ed Levin including waivers, helmet stickers, and specific requirements for each launch, so be certain you are familiar with these procedures and meet all requirements before attempting to fly here.
+There are significant requirements to fly Ed Levin including waivers and specific rating and experience requirements for each launch, so be certain you are familiar with these procedures and meet all requirements before attempting to fly here.
 Ed Levin Park is located in Milpitas, CA

 COVID Related Changes